Children Entering the United States Unaccompanied: Section 2

 - Category 4: No sponsors identified

-Although ORR gives preference to a parent or legal guardian when determining release plans, there are instances when ORR would not release an unaccompanied child to a parent or legal guardian.
+Although ORR gives preference to a parent or legal guardian when determining release plans, there are instances when ORR does not release an unaccompanied alien child to a parent or legal guardian.
 These include:

 - There has been a court ordered termination of parental rights over the child.

 - There is substantial evidence that the child would be at risk of harm if released to the parent or legal guardian.